Empire Theatre (42nd Street): Movie theater and decline

 After the Eltinge's burlesque license expired, J. J. Mage leased the theater from the Brandts.
-The Eltinge reopened as the Laff-Movie in July 1942, with 759 seats.
+Mage reopened the Eltinge as the Laff-Movie in July 1942, with 759 seats.
 The new name reflected the fact that it showed only comedic shorts and feature films.
-The Brandt family acquired the Laff-Movie, along with the neighboring Liberty Theatre, in December 1944.
+The Brandt family took over the Laff-Movie, along with the neighboring Liberty Theatre, in December 1944.
 By the mid-1940s, the ten theaters along 42nd Street between Seventh and Eighth Avenues were all showing movies; this led Variety to call the block the "biggest movie center of the world".
 The Brandt family operated seven of these theaters, while the Cinema circuit operated the other three.
 The Brandt theaters included the Selwyn, Apollo, Times Square, Lyric, and Victory theaters on the north side of 42nd Street, as well as the Laff-Movie and the Liberty Theatre on the south side.
 Several producers offered to stage legitimate productions in the Brandt theaters, but none of the offers were successful.

-William Brandt said in 1953 that any of his 42nd Street theaters could be converted to a legitimate house within 24 hours' notice, but producers did not take up his offer.
-Brandt announced in August 1953 that he would renovate the Laff-Movie, showing feature films.
+William Brandt said in 1953 that any of his 42nd Street theaters could be converted into a legitimate house within 24 hours' notice, but producers did not take up his offer.
+Brandt announced in August 1953 that he would renovate the Laff-Movie, showing feature films exclusively.
 The theater was renamed the Empire in 1954; the name had previously been used by a theater on 41st Street that had just been demolished.
 By the late 1950s, the Empire was classified as a "reissue house", displaying reruns of films and changing its offerings twice a week.
 Tickets cost 25 to 65 cents apiece, the cheapest admission scale for any theater on 42nd Street.
 The Empire and the other 42nd Street theaters operated from 8 a.m. to 3 a.m., with three shifts of workers.
 The ten theaters on the block attracted about five million visitors a year between them.

 The 42nd Street Company was established in 1961 to operate the Brandts' seven theaters on 42nd Street.
-By the early 1960s, the surrounding block had decayed, but many of the old theater buildings from the block's heyday remained, including the Eltinge.
+By the early 1960s, the surrounding block had decayed, but many of the old theater buildings from the block's heyday remained, including the Empire.
 Martin Levine and Richard Brandt took over the 42nd Street Company in 1972.
 At the time, the Empire was presenting "showcase films".
 The other six theaters showed a variety of genres, though Levine said none of the company's 42nd Street theaters showed hardcore porn.
 The Brandts' theaters had a combined annual gross of about $2 million and operated nearly the entire day.
-However, the area was in decline; the Brandts' theaters only had three million visitors by 1977, about half of the number in 1963.
+However, the area was in decline; the Brandts' theaters only had three million visitors in 1977, about half of the number in 1963.
 The Brandts' movie theaters on 42nd Street continued to operate through the mid-1980s, at which point the Empire was showing kung-fu and horror films.